jeffenon/sql-mintclassics/README.md

 * The South warehouse has the lowest inventory count, order count, warehouse capacity, and available capacity.
 ### Inventory to Sales Ratio
 * The average Inventory-to-Sales ratio is 3.59, which is too high.
-Ideally, this is to be kept around 0.167 to 0.25, however, not one product fits this criterion with the lowest ratio being 0.29.
+Ideally, this is to be kept around 0.167 to 0.25, however, not one product fits this criterion with the lowest I/S ratio being around 0.29.
 * The 1985 Toyota Supra has not made any sales at all.
 ### Shipping Time
+* The shipping time ranges from 1 to 8 days.
+* There is an order that took 65 days to be shipped because the customer's credit card was declined.
-* The overall average shipping time is around 3 days
+* The average shipping time is 4 days for all the warehouses.
-* The South warehouse has the highest Shipping Time

 ## Recommendations
 * The South warehouse can be considered as the one to be closed for the following reasons: